-Fatou Wurie is a writer, public speaker, activist and founder at The Survivor Dream Project, a local nonprofit organization that provides holistic support to women and youth survivors of trauma in Sierra Leone.
-She has worked for the UN Mission for Emergency Ebola Response, UNICEF, Options UK, and other international organisations as advocacy policy and communications advisor.
+Fatou Wurie is a writer, public speaker, and founder at The Survivor Dream Project, a local nonprofit organization that provides holistic support to women and youth survivors of trauma in Sierra Leone.
+She currently works in development as a learning strategist whose expertise is used at the intersection of innovation and gender with UNICEF Headquarters in New York.

-Fatou speaks on platforms like The Moth, UNICEF's Innovation Summit, the Red Cross Humanitarian Conference, the Oxford-Africa Conference and FORWARD UK on African women narratives, rights to sexual reproductive health and mental health.
+Fatou speaks on platforms like The Moth in NY, Boston and London, UNICEF's Innovation Summit - Helsinki, the Red Cross Humanitarian Conference - Geneva, the Oxford-Africa Conference and FORWARD UK on African women narratives, rights to sexual reproductive health and mental health.
 She also represents her nonprofit organization at diaspora workshops for humanitarian action and mobilisation (DEMAC) across Europe.